RoundSignal Guide

 The shortcut

 Half the work above is figuring out which founder to write to and starting the trail.
 Each RoundSignal issue hands you that head start: freshly-funded startups, scored for fit, with the role to contact and a starting company inbox already attached — so you skip straight to verifying the exact address and writing the email.
-This week's list is free to read.
+See how it scores for what you sell.

 10 freshly-funded, scored accounts, each with the role to contact.
 Every Monday.